 Here, nearly 2.000 souls live in front of the beautiful Lagorai Mountains.
 No rush, no chaos, no stress.
 Just a slow and relaxed life for its inhabitants and tourists that every year choose to spend their holidays so close to the mountains recognised as World Heritage property by Unesco in 2009.

-Castello lays down on endless emerald meadows, where sun shines longer during the day and kids can play safe.
+Castello lays down on endless emerald meadows, where the sun shines longer during the day and kids can play safe.

 Calm and poise as keywords.
-Shopping, leisure facilities and all the comfort are in a short step from here, at Cavalese (2km far from the hotel), the most famous small city of Fiemme Valley.
+Shopping, leisure facilities and all the comfort are in a short step from here, at Cavalese (2km far from the hotel), the most famous small city in Fiemme Valley.

 Olimpionico Hotel where to stay Dolomites Val di Fiemme

 The name of this hotel, Olimpionico (olimpic in English), comes after the glorious gold medal won by Franco Nones during the Winter Olympic Games of Grenoble in 1968.
 In fact, the Nones’ family has always managed the hotel with a great passion and love for hospitality.